Asymptotic Network Independence in Distributed Stochastic Optimization for Machine Learning: Conclusions

 When considering asymptotic network independence for distributed optimization, an important factor is the transient time to reach the asymptotic convergence rate, as it may take a long time before the distributed implementation catches up with the corresponding centralized method.
 In fact, as we have shown in Section \ref{subsec: setup}, this transient time can be a function of the network topology and grows with the network size.
 Reducing the transient time is thus a key future objective.

 Finally, while several recent works have established the asymptotic network independence property in distributed optimization, they are mainly constrained to using stochastic gradient information.
-If the exact gradient is available, will distributed methods still be able to compete with the centralized ones?
+If the exact gradient is available, can distributed methods compete with the centralized ones?
 As we know, centralized algorithms typically enjoy a faster convergence speed with exact gradients.
 For example, plain gradient descent achieves linear convergence for strongly convex and smooth objective functions.
-With the exception of \cite{li2017decentralized}, which considered a restricted range of smoothness/strong convexity parameters, results on asymptotic network independence in this setting are currently lacking.
+To the best of the authors' knowledge, as of writing this survey, with the exception of \cite{li2019decentralized, scaman2019optimal}, results on asymptotic network independence in this setting are currently lacking.